-This Official Statement is being furnished in connection with the proposed issuance by the City of Austin, Texas (the "City") of its \$100,000,000 Water and Wastewater System Revenue Refunding Bonds, Series 2000 (the "Bonds").
-The Bonds are authorized to be issued pursuant to authority conferred by the laws of the State of Texas, a master ordinance of the City Council (the "Master Ordinance") providing the terms upon which Parity Water/Wastewater Obligations will be issued and the covenant and security provisions related thereto and a supplemental ordinance of the City Council (the "Supplemental Ordinance") providing for the specific terms of the Bonds in accordance with the Master Ordinance.
+This Official Statement is being furnished in connection with the proposed issuance by the City of Austin, Texas (the "City") of its \$126,700,000 Electric Utility System Revenue Refunding Bonds, Series 2001 (the "Bonds").
+The Bonds are authorized to be issued pursuant to authority conferred by the laws of the State of Texas, a master ordinance of the City Council (the "Master Ordinance") providing the terms upon which Parity Electric Utility Obligations will be issued and the covenant and security provisions related thereto, and a supplemental ordinance of the City Council (the "Supplemental Ordinance") providing for the specific terms relating to the issuance of the Bonds in accordance with the Master Ordinance.
 A summary of certain provisions of the Master Ordinance is attached hereto as Appendix C. As noted under "Plan of Financing" below, the City will not issue any additional Prior First Lien Obligations or Prior Subordinate Lien Obligations but must comply with the covenants contained in the ordinances (collectively, the "Bond Ordinance"), authorizing their issuance while such obligations are outstanding.
 A summary of certain provisions of the Bond Ordinance is attached hereto as Appendix D. Capitalized terms not otherwise defined herein have the meanings assigned in the Master Ordinance or the Bond Ordinance, as applicable, (see Appendices C and D).
 All descriptions of documents contained herein are only summaries and are qualified in their entirety by reference to each such document.